“MACROS” PART 1: WHAT ARE MACROS?

 Carbohydrates are the only macronutrient your body can actually survive without!
 Protein and fat are essential for life, but not carbohydrate.
-However, many of our micronutrients (vitamin, minerals, etc.) for a healthy life come from carbohydrate.
+However, many of our micronutrients (vitamins, minerals, etc.) for a healthy life come from carbohydrate.
 Carbohydrate is your body’s most easily accessible source of energy as it is quickly digested and metabolized into glycogen and glucose.

 Glucose can be rapidly metabolized to produce energy.
 It can be carried in your bloodstream and serves as a primary energy source.

 Glycogen is a large storage molecule for extra glucose, just as starch is the storage form in plants.
 Your liver and muscles synthesize glycogen and act as your main storehouses.
-Your stores can be broken down again to glucose for energy if necessary, and they can also provide structural support in various tissues in your body.
+Your stores can be broken down again into glucose for energy if necessary, and they can also provide structural support in various tissues in your body.

 - Olives (olive oil)